abilandz/PH8124/Homeworks/Homework_10.md

+# Shell's real-life examples and plotting and histogramming with ROOT

+**Last update:** 20260429-1

 ![](../Common_Figures/LinuxBashROOT_logos.png)

-# Homework #10: Shell's real-life examples and plotting and histogramming with ROOT

-**Last update:** 20250717

 **Challenge #1:** Write down a one-line code snippet in **Bash** which will return 0 if the first 20 lines (let's say) in two files are the same, and return 1 otherwise.